mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/28/day-221/">August 28, 2017</a></small></div>
 <p><strong>Trump's business associate promised that Putin would help Trump win the presidency if he built a Trump Tower in Moscow</strong>.
 “I will get Putin on this program and we will get Donald elected,” Felix Sater, a Russian immigrant, wrote to Trump’s lawyer, Michael Cohen, in 2015.
 “Our boy can become president of the USA and we can engineer it,” Sater wrote in an email.
 “I will get all of Putins team to buy in on this, I will manage this process.”
 At the time, Sater was a broker for the Trump Organization and was paid to deliver real estate deals. (<a href="https://www.nytimes.com/2017/08/28/us/politics/trump-tower-putin-felix-sater.html">New York Times</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/28/day-221/">August 28, 2017</a></small></div>
+<p><strong>Trump discussed a proposal to build a Trump Tower in Moscow with his company’s lawyer three times</strong>.
+The project was abandoned in January 2016 “from solely a business standpoint” and had nothing to do with Trump’s campaign his attorney Michael Cohen told the House intelligence committee.
+"I made the decision to terminate further work on the proposal," Cohen said.
+“The Trump Tower Moscow proposal was not related in any way to Mr. Trump’s presidential campaign.” (<a href="https://www.bloomberg.com/news/articles/2017-08-28/lawyer-says-he-discussed-moscow-tower-plan-with-trump-3-times">Bloomberg</a>)</p>